 When connecting the clock and analog source, use clean signal generators with low phase noise, such as Rohde & Schwarz SMHU or Agilent HP8644 signal generators or the equivalent.
-Use one meter long, shielded, RG-58, 50 $\Omega$ coaxial cables for making connections to the evaluation board.
+Use 1-meter long, shielded, RG-58, 50 $\Omega$ coaxial cable for making connections to the evaluation board.
 Enter the desired frequency and amplitude for the ADC.
-Typically, most ADI evaluation boards can accept a ~2.8 V p-p or 13 dBm sine wave input for the clock.
+Typically, most evaluation boards from Analog Devices, Inc. can accept a ~2.8 V p-p or 13 dBm sine wave input for the clock.
 When connecting the analog input source, it is recommended to use a multipole, narrow-band, band-pass filter with 50 $\Omega$ terminations.
 Analog Devices uses TTE\, Allen Avionics, and K&L\ types of band-pass filters.
 Connect the filter directly to the evaluation board, if possible.